A List of Advanced Facebook Marketing Tactics and Strategies

 You can do two things with these rules: cut off ads that are underperforming for their budget, and increase the budget of ads that are performing well with what you've given them.

-Create Rule to Increase Budget
+Create Rule To Increase Budget

 You'll need to figure out what you feel is good tuning to these yourself.
 Benchmark your performance and identify what is low and what is high, and set thresholds.
 You can also set rules to notify you without changing budgets or pausing ads if you want to get a manual eye on questionable ads.
 Familiarize yourself with these rules and make use of them to streamline your performance.